4 Questions You Need to Ask Right Now

 Moving toward the digital, cloud-based era for construction brings new expectations and challenges for document control.
 But, cloud storage alone can’t bridge the expectation gap if your team can’t access it in the field.

 For example, a superintendent should focus on supporting their team on the site.
 Yet many are forced to drive around to access the latest plan updates in offices or trailers, interrupting the workflow and missing out on critical project milestones.
-A construction document management system that allows immediate access to documents means superintendents and their teams can complete projects faster.
+A construction document management system that allows immediate access to documents means superintendents and their teams can complete projects faster, meaning mobile access is critical.

 Our supervisors can sit with an inspector in the field and know that we’re looking at the right information needed to resolve the problem now.